 - Its purpose is to condition your hair strands to prevent breakage, repair any damage, and provide a plethora of moisture.

-- Proper deep conditioning sessions equate to more moisture which will result in healthier looking hair.
+- Proper deep conditioning treatments equate to more moisture which will result in healthier hair.

 - Healthy hair is the product of a balance of protein, moisture, and adequate hair habits.
-Also, health hair looks shinier, more luster, less breakage and split ends, and more elasticity.
+Also, healthy hair is shinier, less breakage, less split ends, and more elasticity.
 Because of its properties, deep conditioning is a necessary must for anyone who seeks to reach their healthiest hair possible.

 - Deep conditioners can be categorized by their most dominant quality.
-They can provide the most moisture, repair chemical damage, or create better detangling sessions plus a ton of other conditions.
+They can provide the most moisture, repair chemical damage, or create better detangling sessions to name a few.

 Knowing what your hair needs from a deep conditioner, will be your best determining factor is choosing which product would work best your hair needs.